 Lady Sonea stayed with me during her visit, but I didn’t see her very much at all during the summer.
-She would rise early in the morning, scribble away at notes, and then vanish into the Violet Citadel for hours on end, only to return home for a quick bite before heading back in.
+She would rise early in the morning, scribble away at notes, and then vanish into the Academy administration building for hours on end, only to return home for a quick bite before heading back.
 It continued like this for weeks, and then months.
 I missed the Summer Festival, but Appoleon wrote that he couldn’t have gone anyway with all the stuff happening in the Order.
 So things progressed until classes had started again, and one day I found a shocking headline in the paper that made me feel rather relieved.

-Prince Arthas Returns from Northrend: Fleet spotted sailing toward Lordaeron
+Princess Ailyn Returns from the Forgotten Realm: Fleet spotted sailing toward Lordaeron

-The future king was coming home.
-No doubt the Capital City would be preparing a grand celebration to welcome home their triumphant leader.
-It would probably take at least a week for Arthas to actually reach the city.
-I contemplated my original plan of heading to the capital to surprise Appoleon, but I dismissed it soon enough.
-I knew he was an apprentice of the Silver Hand.
+The future Queen was coming home.
+I had no doubt that folks in the capital would be preparing a grand celebration to welcome home their triumphant hero.
+It would probably take at least a week for the fleet to actually reach the city.
+I contemplated the idea of heading to the capital to surprise Appoleon and see the fleet returning, but I dismissed it soon enough.
+I knew he was an apprentice of the Crystal Blae.
 This would be a big event for them.

 When Lady Sonea returned from her daily routine, I was quick to show her the headline.
 I was about to explain that summoning Appoleon wouldn’t be worth it anymore, but when she looked over the piece of paper I saw her face practically crumple into a teary mess.

 “What just happened?”
 I asked, stepping over to her as she struggled to find a seat.

 “I knew it was coming,” she said between sobs.
 “I just didn’t know it would be so soon.”

 “Sonea,” I started.
 “I don’t understand.
 You knew Ailyn would be coming back?”